Multi-View Factorization Machines: Introduction

 \section{Introduction}

-In the era of big data, information is available not only in great volume but also in multiple representations/views from a variety of sources or feature subsets.
-Generally, different views provide complementary information for learning tasks.
-Thus, multi-view learning can facilitate the learning process and is prevalent in a wide range of application domains.
-For example, to fulfil an accurate disease diagnosis, one should consider laboratory results from different medical examinations, including clinical, imaging, immunologic, serologic and cognitive measures.
-For the business on the web, it is critical to estimate the probability that the display of an ad to a specific user when s/he searches for a query will lead to a click.
+Web data is available not only in great volume but also in multiple representations/views from a variety of sources or feature subsets.
+Generally, different views provide complementary information to learn an effective model for web-scale applications.
+Thus, multi-view learning can facilitate the learning performance and is prevalent in a wide range of application domains.
+For example, for the business on the web, it is critical to estimate the probability that the display of an ad to a specific user when s/he searches for a query will lead to a click.
 This process involves three entities: users, ads, and queries.
-An effective integration of the features describing these different entities is directly related to a precise targeting of the advertising system.
+An effective integration of features describing these different entities is directly related to precise targeting of an advertising system.

-One of the key challenges of multi-view learning is to model the interactions between different views, wherein complementary information is contained.
-Conventionally, multiple kernel learning algorithms combine kernels that naturally correspond to different views to improve the learning performance \cite{lanckriet2004learning}.
-Basically, the coefficients are learned based on the usefulness/informativeness of the associated views, and thus the correlations are considered at the view-level.
-These approaches, however, fail to explicitly explore the correlations between features.
-In contrast to modeling on views, another direction for modeling multi-view data is to directly consider the abundant correlations between features from different views.
+One of the key challenges of multi-view learning is to model the interactions/correlations between different views, wherein complementary information is contained.
+Conventionally, multi-kernel learning algorithms combine kernels associated with respective views to improve the learning performance \cite{lanckriet2004learning}.
+Basically, coefficients are learned based on the usefulness/informativeness of the corresponding views, and thus inter-view correlations are only considered at the view-level.
+These approaches, however, fail to explore the explicit correlations between features across multiple views.